larskotthoff/kukulkan/README.md

 directory through a suitable WSGI container, e.g. `gunicorn 'kukulkan.prod.kukulkan:create_app()'`.
 The files in `prod/static` were created using `npm run build` in the `src/client` directory.

-For development, start the server with `FLASK_APP=kukulkan flask run` and the client with `npm start` in the respective directories.
+For development, start the server with `FLASK_APP=kukulkan FLASK_DEBUG="true" flask run` and the client with `npm start` in the respective directories.
+The `FLASK_DEBUG` option is necessary to correctly serve templates, which are used to reduce the number of requests.
 The `deploy.sh` script automates deployment to the `prod/` directory.

+If your notmuch configuration is a non-standard place, you can specify this by setting the NOTMUCH_CONFIG environment variable.

+## Configuration

 The configuration is assumed to be at $XDG_CONFIG_HOME/.config/kukulkan/config;
 an example configuration is provided in